 With some time to spare, we searched for a place where we could have breakfast.
 Andok’s Fast Food Restaurant located just outside the ferry terminal was probably the only place that was opened this early.
 It’s a 24 hours eatery by the way.

 The menu didn’t look quite appetizing for breakfast as it was rice, noodles and Asian cuisine.
 I was craving for western-style breakfast such as salad, yoghurt and sandwiches.
-Without much options, I ordered Sardine & egg with Rice and he got himself Pancit Canto (Cantonese noodle) – all for p150.
+With limited options, I ordered Sardine & egg with Rice and he got himself Pancit Canto (Cantonese noodle) – all for p150.
 Very affordable especially when we just came from Boracay – a touristy island where everything costs a few times more!

 He said the noodle was nice.
 But mine tasted exactly like canned sardine.